newscoop/newscoop-docs/api/tutorial.rst

 ..
 But they still need user credentials

-Before authenticating your client web application, add it to the "Client List" in the `Newscoop Admin interface <http://newscoop.aes.sourcefabric.net/admin/configure-api>`_ .
-You'll need to provide
+Before your client web application can use the Newscoop RESTful API, you need to add it to the "Client List" in the `Newscoop Admin interface <http://newscoop.aes.sourcefabric.net/admin/configure-api>`_ .
+You need to provide

 * A name for your client web application.
 * The Newcoop Publication you are accessing.
-* The URI the authenticating servers redirects the login window to, which parses the authentication token from the URL string.
+* The URI of your client web application which parses the authentication token sent by Newscoop.

-After adding the client application, make a note of the `Client id` displayed in the table, you'll need it to authenticate.
+After adding the client application, make a note of the `Client id` displayed in the table, you need it to authenticate.

 .. _authentication: